shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 Instead of:

-- You must have the Owner role of the group.
+- You must have the Owner role for the group.

 Do not use **roles** and [**permissions**](#permissions) interchangeably.
 Each user is assigned a role.
 Each role includes a set of permissions.